 Most people taking Catapres are unaware of how long it remains in their system.
-However, this is something all users should know, as the clonidine half-life can impact everything from having a drink with dinner to when it is safe to take other medications.
-Here is what users should know, from the half-life to clonidine and drug tests.
+However, it’s something all users should know, as the Clonidine half-life can impact everything from having a drink with dinner to when it is safe to take other medications.

-How Long Does Clonidine Stay In One’s System?
+How Long Does Clonidine Stay In Your System?

-Knowing how long clonidine dose remains in the system is important for any user.
-Not only should those taking the medication be empowered in their knowledge, but sometimes, they will need to be able to safely time taking other substances with the drug.
+Knowing Clonidine half-life and how long a dose remains in the system is vital for any user.
+Those taking the medication should be empowered in their knowledge, and sometimes, they will need to safely time taking other drugs with this one.

-Clonidine peak time is three to five hours after taking the medication orally; when injected or taken via a patch, peak time hits sooner.
-This is when the medication is at its most concentrated.
-Catapres half-life is reached at roughly 14 hours for most patients.
-This can extend to 33 hours in pediatric patients.
+Catapres peak time is three to five hours after taking the oral dose; when injected or taken via a patch, peak time hits sooner.
+It is when the medication is at its most concentrated.
+Clonidine half-life is reached at roughly 14 hours for most patients.
+It can extend to 33 hours in pediatric patients.

 Factors That Impact How Long Clonidine Stays In The System

-While there is plenty of data on how long Catapres stays in the system and its half-life, patients need to remember that the numbers given are averages, and their ability to clear the drug will vary.
-There are numerous factors that impact the half-life of clonidine and its full clearance from the body.
-These include:
+While there is plenty of data on Clonidine half-life and how long it stays in the system, patients need to remember that the numbers given are averages, and their ability to clear the drug will vary.
+Numerous factors impact the half-life of Catapres and its full clearance from the body.

-- the height and body mass of the user
+- Height and body mass of the user

 Does Clonidine Show Up On A Drug Test?

-Drug testing for the clonidine class of drug is incredibly rare.
-However, there are tests that can detect it.
-Blood pressure medications are not common drugs of abuse, even when they have abuse potential.
-As such, most of the time, they will only be tested if there is a specific reason.
-For example, if abuse of Catapres is suspected, a doctor might order a clonidine drug test.
+Drug testing for this class of drugs is infrequent.
+However, some tests can detect it.
+Hypertension medications are not common drugs of abuse, even when they have abuse potential.
+Most of the time, they will only be tested if there is a specific reason.
+For example, if abuse of Catapres is suspected, a doctor might order a drug test.
 Otherwise, users should not anticipate being screened for it.

-Assuming that someone is being tested for clonidine presence, they can expect that their urine test will deliver a positive result if the medication has been taken in the last three days.
-Catapres has a total clearance of 177 mL/min and a renal clearance of 102 mL/min.
-A urine clonidine drug test is the most common test for the medication.
+Assuming that someone is being tested for Catapres presence, they can expect their urine test to deliver a positive result if the medication has been taken in the last three days.
+Catapres has a total clearance of 177 mL/min and renal clearance of 102 mL/min.
+A urine drug test is the most common test for the medication.

 Blood, Saliva, and Hair Tests

 Clonidine drug test does not usually include blood, saliva, or hair screening.
-However, it is still possible in certain cases.
-This would typically occur if there is a specific reason for testing, and presence needs to be verified outside of the urine testing window.
-Patients should verify the details of testing with the lab in advance.
+However, it is still possible in some instances.
+It would typically occur if there is a specific reason for testing, and presence needs to be verified outside of the urine testing window.
+Patients should confirm the details of testing with the lab in advance.

-With any medication, patients might worry about getting a false positive on a drug screening, especially if they must take them for employment.
-Clonidine drug test false positives are so rare as to be statistically insignificant.
+Patients might worry about getting a false positive on a drug screening with any medication, especially if they must take them for employment.
+Catapres false positives are so rare as to be statistically insignificant.
 While other ADHD medications do cause false positives at a semi-high rate, because Catapres is not designed for ADHD treatment, it acts differently on the body.

-Where there is greater concern regarding false results is in medical testing for types of cancers; specifically, pheochromocytoma and paragangliomas that secrete epinephrine, norepinephrine, or both.
-This is because Catapres can lower these chemicals in the body by as much as 50 percent.
+There is more significant concern regarding false results in medical testing for types of cancers, specifically, pheochromocytoma and paragangliomas that secrete epinephrine, norepinephrine, or both.
+That is because Catapres can lower these chemicals in the body by as much as 50 percent.
 While the medication should be suppressed in advance of sample collection, this is not always done.
-Additionally, certain types of medications can prevent suppression, including β-adrenergic blockers, tricyclic antidepressants, and thiazide diuretics.
-For those who need frequent testing for epinephrine or norepinephrine presence, it might be best to consider clonidine alternatives.
+Additionally, certain medications can prevent suppression, including β-adrenergic blockers, tricyclic antidepressants, and thiazide diuretics.
+For those who need frequent testing for epinephrine or norepinephrine presence, it might be best to consider alternatives.

-Not everyone who takes clonidine does so by following their doctor’s orders.
+Although the medication is generally safe, not everyone who takes it does so by following their doctor’s orders.
 Some abuse the medication.
-For those who are looking to stop use and live a sober life, drug rehab facilities are the place to start.
+For those looking to stop use and live a sober life, drug rehab facilities are the place to start.
 These centers offer a wide range of substance abuse treatment options to meet the needs of every patient.

 - Catapres® (clonidine hydrochloride, USP).
 Boehringer Ingelheim International.
 2009. https://www.accessdata.fda.gov/drugsatfda_docs/label/2009/017407s034lbl.pdf.